ricallinson/pi-pxe-boot/install-openssh-at-netboot.md

 # SSH Server

+Notes on installing OpenSSH (or any piCore package) with netboot.

+## Getting Packages

+More ARMv7 packages for piCore can be downloaded from [ibiblio.org](http://distro.ibiblio.org/tinycorelinux/8.x/armv7/tcz/).

 ## Adding Packages

 The option `tftplist` allows you to load `.tcz` extensions via `TFTP`.
 This can be used to load the `openssh.tcz` and `qemu-arm.tcz` from the the `tftp` server.